alex-piccione/portfolio-2025-api/devop/README.md

 ### Setup Local database

+Local database on a Docker container.
-Instead of a script that call `docker run` I will use a docker-compose.
+Instead of `docker run` I will use a _docker-compose_ (it is easier to upfdate).
 In this way if in the future we need to add some other service it will be easy.

-Run ``docker compose up`` from this folder,
+Run ``docker compose -f compose.database.yaml up`` from this folder,
 it will use the _.env_ file (git-ignored) to get the environment variables for secrets.

 ### Connection string